benzimmer/dd53/README.md

 ## Route 53 setup

-- Create a new hosted zone and point your domains nameserver records at it as described in the documentation
+Create a new hosted zone and point your domains nameserver records at it as described in the documentation
-- Create a new A record with the desired hostname

 ## App configuration parameters